margaretmf/margaretmf.github.io/resume.md

 * Collect and analyze data to develop strategic recommendations on organizational change (expansion and relocation)
 * Participate in board's strategic planning and alignment meetings
 * Meet with a team of MBA and JD graduates once to twice per month

+### Margaret's NEWS Analysis
+Videographer, News Curator, Trend Analyst, and Blogger
+* Recorded six video shots and took phots for the Cavalier Daily; edited videos with Apple Final Cut Pro
+* Engage with articles from multiple news sources, particularly Christian Science Monitor, curate news on Twitter, develop a data-driven way to develop insights ont rends, and attend data journalism workshops
+* Analyze and write about trends in current and future world affairs and write reviews about 10-35 books read per year

 ### Clarity Campaign Labs
 Analyst Fellow
 January 2016 - April 2016